Noah Rosner

 Michiro Negishi's music career began in Japan when his musical collaboration with Makoto Ito resulted in their composition being featured on a compilation album produced by Keiichi Suzuki, a renowned Japanese musician.
 Subsequently, Michiro participated as a backing vocalist in recordings for Saeko Suzuki and Sho-Shonen.

 Upon relocating to Connecticut, Michiro formed the jazz trio Kishoten with the talents of Neddy Smith, known for his work with Eric Gale, and Stephen Zieminski, who had studied under the late Pt.
 Subhankar Banerjee to learn tablas.
-After Michiro's move to New York, Kishoten underwent a transformation with the introduction of a new rhythm section composed of Bo Zhang and Doruk Öztürk.
-Kishoten's lineup was further completed with the addition of Noah Rosner.
+After Michiro's move to New York, Kishoten underwent several transformations, currently with new members Andy Berman (Guitar) and James Knoerl (Drums).